biophiliummenu

 With lectures on:

-Green Burial, Historical body disposition, grave goods, bog bodies, relic veneration, the personification of death in art hoisotry, mourning ritual in contemporary art, Victorian cemetery symbology,
+Green Burial, Death doulas and home funerals, Historical body disposition practices, grave goods, bog bodies, relic veneration, the personification of death in art history, mourning ritual in contemporary art and Victorian cemetery symbolism.

 10 webinars in November, 2026